-The Dual Process Model of Grief: Understanding How Grief Really Works
+The Dual Process Model of Grief: Understanding a way to navigate your Grief.

 Understanding the Dual Process Model of Grief